inkdropapp/docs-old/src/pages/manual/basic-usage.md

 You can open it up in a file manager from _Preferences -> General -> Open Config Folder_.

-This directory has following files and folders:
+This directory has the following files and folders:

 - `config.cson`: The app config file in [CSON format](https://github.com/bevry/cson#what-is-cson)
 - `keymap.cson`: The keybindings config file in [CSON format](https://github.com/bevry/cson#what-is-cson)